top of page

 Welcome to Safe Technology in School Communities!

 At Safe Technology in School Communities, we are dedicated to fostering healthier and safer learning environments for students, teachers, and families.
+We recognize that children need movement, touch, human relationships and time in nature to properly develop their brains and bodies.
 As advocates for responsible technology use, we aim to balance the benefits of digital tools with the need to protect mental, physical, and environmental well-being.

 Let’s learn together about the serious mental and physical health risks especially to children from the invisible exposure we can’t see, hear, or smell.
 How much wireless radiation are the children and teachers in your school being exposed to every day now?
 How can they minimize their risks and enjoy devices safely?